 Waiting tables requires excellent customer service skills and hard work.
-In fact, most waiters and waitresses depend on their service skills financially, since a significant portion of their paycheck usually comes from gratuities (tips).
+Most servers and bartenders depend on those service skills financially, since a significant portion of their paycheck comes from tips.

-Connecticut law allows employers to pay servers a lower minimum wage ($5.78) for the hours they spend waiting tables.
-However, many employers incorrectly pay this lower wage even for time the server spends cleaning and stocking.
-These cleaning and stocking hours should be paid at the full minimum wage (currently $9.15) In doing so, they deprive servers of hard-earned pay, at least $3.37 per hour.
+Connecticut law allows employers the privilege of paying servers and bartenders a lower wage for the hours they spend waiting on customers.
+However, many employers incorrectly pay this lower wage even for time spent cleaning and stocking.
+Hours spent cleaning, stocking, or doing any other “non-service” work should be paid at the full minimum wage.
+By doing this, Restaurants take advantage of servers, and deprive them of hard-earned pay.

 Connecticut Restaurant Servers Lawyer

 If you spend your day on your feet, fulfilling the requests of demanding restaurant patrons, then you deserve every cent you make.
-If improperly denied pay, the Connecticut restaurant employee lawyers at Hayber Law Firm will fight for every cent you’re owed.
+If improperly denied pay, the Connecticut restaurant employee lawyers at Hayber, McKenna & Dinsmore will fight for every cent you’re owed.
 Ignorance of the law on the part of your employer is no excuse.
 You may be owed back pay for every hour you worked.
 Contact us today by filling out our online form so we can review the details of your case.

-Based in Hartford, our attorneys represent the employees of restaurants across Connecticut, including in Milford, Bridgeport, New Haven, Waterbury and Stamford.
+With an office in both Hartford and New Haven, our wage and hour attorneys represent the employees of restaurants across Connecticut, including in Milford, Bridgeport, Fairfield, Waterbury and Stamford.

-For time spent doing other duties, like hosting (other than taking patrons to the server's service area), setting up, cleaning, preparing food or waiting on take-out customers, the employer must pay at least full minimum wage (currently $9.15).
-This non-service work that is performed away from a server’s tables hurts that server’s ability to earn tips.
-A server who is pulled to different locations in the restaurant and not allowed to stay near their customers simply cannot provide the high quality service that results in good tips.
+For time spent on other, “non-service” duties, restaurants must pay at least full minimum wage (currently $11.00).
+This non-service work takes servers and bartenders away from their customers, hurting their ability to earn tips.
+A server or bartender who is pulled to different locations in the restaurant and not allowed to stay near their customers simply cannot provide the high quality service that results in good tips.

 For example, Katie is a server at a small restaurant.
 She spends most of her time waiting tables for half the restaurant.
 However, she often must clean the restrooms, and sometimes helps washing dishes.
 She also has regular “side work” which usually includes silver ware roll ups, cleaning, stocking and other non-service duties (things for which she is not tipped).
 In a week, she works 40 hours.
 Of that, she spends 28 hours waiting tables, cleaning up her half of the restaurant and replacing the table settings.